wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

   2. FW Rules 2 - 5 (RDP Rules) don't apply, move to next rule
   3. FW Rule 6 (App: Web) does apply, traffic is allowed, firewall NATs it to 10.0.1.4 (IIS01)
 6. The Frontend subnet begins inbound rule processing:
-  1. NSG Rule 1 (Block Internet) doesn't apply (this traffic was NAT'd by the firewall, thus the source address is now the firewall which is on the Security subnet and seen by the Frontend subnet NSG to be “local” traffic and is thus allowed), move to next rule
+  1. NSG Rule 1 (Block Internet) doesn't apply (this traffic was NAT'd by the firewall, thus the source address is now the firewall which is on the Security subnet and seen by the Frontend subnet NSG to be "local" traffic and is thus allowed), move to next rule
   2. Default NSG Rules allow subnet to subnet traffic, traffic is allowed, stop NSG rule processing
 7. IIS01 is listening for web traffic, receives this request and starts processing the request
 8. IIS01 attempts to initiates an FTP session to AppVM01 on Backend subnet